9 Quotes about dyslexia

 Touch-Type Read and Spell (TTRS) is a highly structured, multi-sensory, computer-based program that helps kids improve reading and spelling skills through touch-typing lessons.
 The course takes an Orton-Gillingham phonics-based approach in which users hear a word, see it on the screen and then type the corresponding keys, bringing together auditory, visual and tactile components to reinforce learning.

 TTRS is a flexible tool where users learn at their own pace.
-It was developed to support dyslexic students in aquiring computer and literacy skills and is recommended by the British Dyslexia Association.
+It was developed to support dyslexic students in acquiring computer and literacy skills and is recommended by the British Dyslexia Association.

 Additional References